 Next week, in part two of this series, ZB will talk with Miller more specifically about various practices and the directions to take to begin healing the body and healing the sacred sexual self.
 Stay tuned…

 * * *

-[Guest journalist Zora Burden is a regular guest writer at The Wild Hunt, sharing her extensive interviews with interesting occult and Pagan personalities.
-Burden is a poet, and a journalist for the San Francisco Herald.
+[Guest journalist ZB is a regular guest writer at The Wild Hunt, sharing her extensive interviews with interesting occult and Pagan personalities.
+ZB is a poet, and a journalist for the San Francisco Herald.
 She has written two books, “Women of the Underground,” featuring female musicians and artists.
 She also has five books of poetry on the themes of esoterica and surrealism available exclusively at City Lights Bookstore.
-In all her work, Burden focuses on feminism, radical outcasts, surrealist art, social activism, and the esoteric.]
+In all her work, ZB focuses on feminism, radical outcasts, surrealist art, social activism, and the esoteric.]